 Another important question that your interviewer would be interested to know is the statistics.

 - How often were they executed?

-- How many lines of code in each script?
+- How many lines of code are there in each script?

-- Did you use function libraries and/or shared ORs?
+- Do you use function libraries and/or shared ORs?

-- Did the scripts need lot of maintenance?
+- Do the scripts need a lot of maintenance?
 If yes, why?